 - are self-isolating because someone they live with has symptoms; or

 - are self-isolating because they’ve been notified by the NHS or public health bodies that they’ve come into contact with someone with coronavirus; or

 - are shielding and have a letter from the NHS or a GP telling them to stay at home for at least 12 weeks.

-You will be able to claim for periods of sickness starting on or after:
+You will be able to from the first qualifying day your employee is off work if the period of sickness started on or after:

 - 13 March 2020 - if your employee had coronavirus or the symptoms or is self-isolating because someone they live with has symptoms